 It may be necessary to modify a faculty member's tenure service record, e.g. stop the tenure clock, due to special circumstances such as a leave of absence, an original mid-year appointment, an administrative assignment, or a personal circumstance that substantially impeded the progress toward tenure.
+The circumstances shall be defined as including, but not limited to: childbirth or adoption; personal injury or illness; care of ill or injured dependents; elder care; death of a closely related family member resulting in need for extended dependent care; lack of access to necessary facilities, equipment or other resources for an extended period of time due to natural disasters, health epidemics/pandemics, environmental issues, or other factors.

-Semester(s) during which a faculty member is on a compensated or uncompensated leave will not be creditable for the purpose of determining eligibility for tenure, except by mutual agreement of the faculty member and his or her dean.
+Semester(s) during which a faculty member is on a compensated or uncompensated leave will not be creditable for the purpose of determining eligibility for tenure, except by mutual agreement of the faculty member and their dean.
 See Faculty Human Resources section 4, Faculty Handbook, for more detailed information regarding requesting a leave of absence and approval.

-If a faculty member is originally hired after the beginning of an academic year, is given an administrative assignment, or wishes to withdraw tenure service credit transferred from another institution at the time of the original appointment by FSU, an agreement may be made between the faculty member and his or her dean not to count such time as tenure-earning or toward the seven-year service rule.
+If a faculty member is originally hired after the beginning of an academic year, is given an administrative assignment, or wishes to withdraw tenure service credit transferred from another institution at the time of the original appointment by FSU, an agreement may be made between the faculty member and their dean not to count such time as tenure-earning or toward the seven-year service rule.
 Contact the Office of Faculty Development and Advancement for appropriate wording.

-A faculty member may request an extension of the tenure-earning period for one year from the Chair with the approval of the President and Dean or representative, due to qualifying personal circumstances, before being considered for tenure.
-The personal circumstance must have substantially impeded the progress toward tenure, whether or not such circumstance required or justified a leave of absence.
-These circumstances include but are not limited to: childbirth or adoption; personal injury or illness; care of ill or injured dependents; elder care; death of a closely-related family member resulting in need for extended dependent care.
+A faculty member may request an extension of the tenure-earning period for one year from the Chair with the approval of the President and Dean or representative before being considered for tenure.
+The circumstances must have substantially impeded the progress toward tenure.
+These circumstances may include but are not limited to: childbirth or adoption; personal injury or illness; care of ill or injured dependents; elder care; and death of a closely-related family member resulting in need for extended dependent care.
+They may also include lack of access to necessary facilities, equipment, or other resources for an extended period of time due to natural disasters, health epidemics/pandemics, environmental issues, or other factors.